andymcmillan/andymcmillan/map.md

 title: Good On Paper · Map
 ---

-# Map
+I’m printing a high quality reproduction of this beautiful map of Portland.
+Produced by the American Map and Reproducing Company in 1912, and titled “Map of Portland and Vicinity”.

-The map is roughly 28”x40”.
-It is produced by the American Map and Reproducing Company, and the map shows neighborhood/addition names, railroads, street car lines, parks and meadows, rivers, creeks, lakes, and city limits.
+The map was produced well in advance of the city’s standardization of street naming patterns, and shows neighborhood/addition names, railroads, street car lines, parks and meadows, rivers, creeks, lakes, within the city limits.

+The map is 28”x40”, printed on [paper stock details].
+Available as a limited pre-order for $50.
 Collection only.

 <form action="/charge" method="POST">
   <script